 Cadac Safari Chef camp stove.
 Our favourite gas cooker.
 Very efficient, packs away nicely and has lots of options for cooking styles – from pizza stone to seared steak griddle plate.
 New models have plastic legs with a bit more wobble, but have added piezo ignition.

 Simplehuman sleek canisters.
-A range of sizes and pull-out plastic inserts to make them easy to use and clean.
+A range of sizes and pull-out plastic inserts to make them easy to clean.
 Keep the ants out!

 We love our neat Campingaz Bivouac.
 Small and effective.
 Been using it for years and years.